ccin2p3/puppet-riemann/README.md

 Riemann nodes can *subscribe* to others which *publish* certain streams.
 Special care has been given to limit subscriptions to the same puppet environment.
+This can however be overridden by using another variable than `::environment` to limit the scope of pubsubs.
 Here is an example that should be self explanatory.
 The published stream's content should be an array of two values which will be contatenated together with the subscriber's reference in between.